autocorr/besl/README.rst

 BESL
 ====
-:Author: [Brian Svoboda][1]
+:Author: `Brian Svoboda`_
 :Email: svobodb@email.arizona.edu
 :Source: https://github.com/autocorr/besl
 :Docs: https://besl.readthedocs.org/en/latest
 :Version: alpha

-`besl` is a general purpose library written in python for astronomical research.
+``besl`` is a general purpose library written in python for astronomical research.

 INSTALLING
 ----------
-`besl` is in alpha state so to install, you can clone it from the GitHub repository:
+``besl`` is in alpha state so to install, you can clone it from the GitHub repository:

 .. code-block::